-The quake surpasses the Great Kanto quake of September 1, 1923, which had a magnitude of 7.9 and killed more than 140,000 people in the Tokyo area.
+The quake was the biggest since records began 140 years ago, according to the Japan Meteorological Agency.
+It surpasses the Great Kanto quake of September 1, 1923, which had a magnitude of 7.9 and killed more than 140,000 people in the Tokyo area.

 The 1995 Kobe quake caused $100 billion in damage and was the most expensive natural disaster in history.
 Economic damage from the 2004 Indian Ocean tsunami was estimated at about $10 billion.

 Passengers on a subway line in Tokyo screamed and grabbed other passengers' hands during the quake.
-The shaking was so bad it was hard to stay standing, said Reuters reporter Mariko Katsumura.
+The shaking was so bad it was hard to stand, said Reuters reporter Mariko Katsumura.